 Eidesvik is committed to operating with the highest ethical standards in all its operations.
-Our Code of Conduct is our main governing document outlining our principles, rules and expectations regarding ethical business practices All department managers are required to go through all policies, including the Code of Conduct, with new employees during the familiarization process.
-We conduct our business in compliance with all anti-bribery, anti-corruption and anti-money laundering laws, rules and regulations including, but not limited to, the UK Bribery Act 2010, the US Foreign Corrupt Practices Act 1977, the Norwegian Penalty code section 276a-276c and other legislations applicable to our industry.
-When conducting operations in countries with a high risk of corruption, according to the Transparency International's Corruption Index, we conduct risk assessments for those specific countries, in line with our procedures.

-Our procedure regarding reporting complaints or breaches of our Code of Conduct and other policies is followed up by the Designated Person Ashore (DPA) function and our complaints procedure.
+Our Code of Conduct is our main governing document outlining our principles, rules and expectations regarding ethical business practices We conduct our business in compliance with all anti-bribery, anti-corruption and anti-money laundering laws, rules and regulations including, but not limited to, the UK Bribery Act 2010, the US Foreign Corrupt Practices Act 1977, the Norwegian Penalty code section 276a-276c and other legislations applicable to our industry.
+When conducting operations in countries with a high risk of corruption, according to the Transparency International's Corruption Perception Index, we conduct risk assessments for those specific countries, in line with our procedures.
+Our procedure regarding reporting complaints or breaches of our Code of Conduct and other policies is followed up by the Designated Person Ashore (DPA) function and VP Human Relations through our complaints procedure.
 Employees can report incidents or suspicious cases through the Eidesvik Management System, or anonymously through our website.
-Eidesvik has not been involved in any legal proceedings associated with bribery, corruption or anti-competition in 2023.
+Eidesvik was not involved in any legal proceedings associated with bribery, corruption or anti-competition in 2024.